Annapurna Sanctuary

 Iconic Side Trip to Poon Hill: Sunrise Golden Views above 19 Notable Himalayan Peaks

-This ABC Trek also reaches to one of the most loved vantage point - Poon Hill or you can say the heart of Annapurna Trail, that demonstrate the 19 iconic peaks including the Annapurna and Dhaulagiri massif stretching to the most prominent view of Machapuchare, Nilgiri, Annapurna South, and many others undering the golden hues and pink shade painting the tip of the highest mountains.
+This odyssey also reaches to one of the most loved vantage points - Poon Hill or you can say the heart of Annapurna Trail, that demonstrate the 19 iconic peaks including the Annapurna and Dhaulagiri massif, stretching to the most prominent view of Machapuchare, Nilgiri, Annapurna South, and many others undering the golden hues and pink shade painting the tip of the highest mountains.
 Imagine sipping a cup of hot tea and being amused by the paradise mountain views.
 That's what makes our early morning 4 AM hike to Poon Hill viewpoint, and get rewarded with the panorama, without any technical climbing section, well!
 That's what defines this top point at 3210 meters.

 Get Awed by the Heartfelt Hospitality: Magar and Gurung Communities